DEI Thumball

 Adding to cart… The item has been added

 After all, building community and culture by understanding our individual identities and differences isn’t just nice-to-do.
 It’s our shared responsibility.
 Diversity, equity, and inclusion are critical to creating high-performing, supportive, and engaging workplaces.
 Unfortunately, many leaders are unsure about how to have conversations about these sensitive topics and then how to transform the discussions and intent into action.
+Like other diversity training SMEs, make this diversity training game a core component of your next DEI training event!

 The D-E-I Thumball helps team leaders, teachers, and managers have safe and constructive conversations about identity, experiences with racism, community challenges, privilege and power, as well as ways to promote tolerance and feelings of belonging.
-In addition to the 31 conversation prompts contained on the Thumball, you’ll find FACILITATION TIPS and a GLOSSARY of common DEI terms in the packaging.

 Many people worry about saying the wrong thing during DEI conversations.
 As a result, these important conversations often don’t happen.
 The DEI Thumball is loaded with poignant conversation prompts about identity, experiences, community, us-versus-them thinking, privilege and power, and DEI in today’s world.
 Each prompt, vetted by diversity experts, is phrased to promote positive conversation and shared understanding.

 Thumball™ is a soft 6" stuffed vinyl ball that looks like a cool soccer ball.
 Its panels are pre-printed with questions suited for adults and teens.
 Safely toss it around in a group and ask participants to share their reaction to whatever prompt lies under their thumb.
+Looking for more DEI resources?
+Try the Diversity Thumball or the DEI Remote UNZIP-it that lets you have great conversations during online learning events as well!

 FEATURES